aws-samples/cilium-service-mesh-on-eks/README.md

 --set cni.install=true
 ```

-Verify with `kubectl get pods -A` that status of cilium pods and cilium agents are `Running` state.
-Also verify with `kubectl get svc -A` that the `cilium-ingress` service has an AWS load balancer DNS name assigned to it (in the `EXTERNAL-IP` of the output.
+- Verify with `kubectl get pods -A` that status of cilium pods and cilium agents are `Running` state.
+- Verify with `kubectl get svc -A` that the `cilium-ingress` service has an AWS load balancer DNS name assigned to it (in the `EXTERNAL-IP` of the output.